- Builds fine motor skills

 Illustrations

 If your child loves cartoons and is also fascinated by doodling, then this could be the right activity for them.
 You may give your child a simple cue that can creatively help them design a cartoon illustration of their own.
 Initially, you may start with something easy and help the child transform their ideas into a tangible form.
-The child may also borrow inspirations from storybooks, movies, and other creative sources.
+The child may also borrow inspiration from storybooks, movies, and other creative sources.

 Bubble Wrap Painting

-To do this at home, you would need to give your child a bubble wrap which has to be immersed in painting colors.
+To do this at home, you would need to give your child a bubble wrap that has to be immersed in paint colors.
 Now, this bubble wrap has to be very gently pressed by your child on a white sheet of paper.
 The kid might be fascinated to see the distinct pattern created on the sheet through bubble wraps.
 It's a great way to make the child understand various textures and encourage them to experiment more with their art activities.

 Finger Painting